 Furthermore, an initial architecture for the open data platform has been designed.
 The platform will be based on the Onedata data management system.
 The designed Open Data platform will allow for transparent federation of data between data centers and enable easy publication of data according to specific communities’ policies (e.g. astrophysical data is often private for 1 year to Principal Investigator and then should be made public).

 Using the feedback obtained from the communities in the form of requirement questionnaires, a milestone report M4.1 "Open Data Platform: requirements and implementation plans" is being prepared.
-The report contains information on the requirement collection methodology, overview of the considered research communities and summary of their use cases and requirements.
+The report contains information on the requirement collection methodology, an overview of the considered research communities and a summary of their use cases and requirements.
 Its goal is to ensure that the Open Data Platform will cover all functionality required by the communities with respect to open data policies.

 Federated Cloud

 The main objective for this task is the evolution of the existing IaaS Cloud with new capabilities, focusing on satisfying the incoming requirements from the Competence Centers (CCs).
 In order to track and prioritize the needed developments, the “Requirements” queue in the EGI RT is being used.
 Whenever possible, these improvements will be pushed into the OCCI standard, so as to have a way to expose the new developed capabilities.
-Moreover, this task also performs the maintenance of the existing integration tools, required for a resource center to be part of the EGI cloud, such as the OCCI interfaces, authentication and authorization modules, VM image management, accounting, and information system.
+Moreover, this task also performs the maintenance of the existing integration tools, required for a resource center in order to be part of the EGI Federated Cloud infrastructure, such as the OCCI interfaces, authentication and authorization modules, VM image management, accounting, and information system.

 The main achievements during this period have been the following: